Submission Details

 · Illustrations inspired by a poem, short story, novel, or dramatic text—whether your own or another writer’s work.

 · Visual representations of your own creative writing (poetry or prose) submitted to this issue are also welcome.
-Feel free to visually explore the genre elements of your piece.

 Important!
 Plagiarism is a theft of intellectual property and is strictly forbidden.
 Should we find any form of plagiarism in one's work, this work as well as any other work submitted by this person to Discourse will not be published.